Underage Tobacco Use in Nevada

 Among Nevada high school students, 12% have reported using a tobacco product, and 43% have reported using E-vapor products.
 Among Nevada middle school students, 19% reported using E-vapor products in 2017.

 Source: Substance Abuse Prevention and Treatment Agency 2018 Epidemiologic Profile, November 2018

-It is anticipated that the numbers of Nevada youth who use tobacco will increase in step with a nationwide epidemic.
-According to results from the National Youth Tobacco Survey, in 2018 over 3.6 million youth used e-cigs, making them the most commonly used tobacco product.
-The results of the survey show that there were alarming increases in current use of any tobacco product among both middle and high school students between 2017 and 2018 primarily because of an increase in e-cigarette use.
+It is anticipated that the number of Nevada youth who use tobacco will increase in step with a nationwide epidemic.
+According to results from the National Youth Tobacco Survey, in 2018, over 3.6 million youth used e-cigs, making them the most commonly used tobacco product.
+The survey results show that there were alarming increases in the current use of any tobacco product among both middle and high school students between 2017 and 2018, primarily because of an increase in e-cigarette use.

 About the Synar Program

 In July 1992, Congress enacted the Alcohol, Drug Abuse, and Mental Health Administration Reorganization Act (PL 102-321), which includes an amendment (section 1926) aimed at decreasing youth access to tobacco.
 This amendment, named for its sponsor, Congressman Mike Synar of Oklahoma, requires states (that is, all states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and six Pacific jurisdictions) to enact and enforce laws prohibiting the sale or distribution of tobacco products to individuals under the age of 18.
 For more information regarding the Synar regulation, refer to the Tobacco Regulation for Substance Abuse Prevention and Treatment Block Grant – Final Rule – 1996 (PDF | 260 KB).